KindaSwiss/sublimegulpserver/README.md

-# sublimegulpserver
+# EditorConnect

-A simple server I use to communicate with gulp files.
-It is meant to be paired with [gulp-sublime](https://github.com/anthonykoch/gulp-sublime).
+A Sublime Text 3 package that can be used along with the [editor-connect](https://github.com/anthonykoch/editor-connect) package to display error messages from Gulp files.